-With almost 20 years of career under his belt, Morita is a staple for all anime fans, as the seiyuu has brought to life his fair share of iconic roles, but that it’s not the last of it.
-Aside from his roles, Morita is further known for his unrivaled talent in almost all departments of the entertainment business.
+With almost 20 years of career under his belt, Masakazu Morita is a household name among shounen anime fans, having brought to life his fair share of iconic roles.

 In 2001, the seiyuu debuted as seiyuu as a freelancer, a bold move for someone who had just debuted.
 A few years later, he caught the eyes of Aoni Production.
 In 2003 he signed the contract with them.